Best Weather Stations

 The Newentor features a streamlined console that gives you all the info you need in a single glance.
-While most of the options we tested have an easy to read display, this one delivers the basics most effectively.
-The indoor and outdoor temperatures are clearly exhibited in large font, while the forecast icon is the center of the show.
+While most of the options we tested have an easy-to-read display, this one delivers the basics most effectively.
+The indoor and outdoor temperatures are exhibited in large font, while the forecast icon is the center of the show.
 There's even a smiley face indicating the current comfort level.
 We were further impressed by how well this one performed during our accuracy test.

 The display was not the most robust, and we felt the quality matched the price.
 On the other hand, the sensor was the only one we tested that displayed the current temperature, which was a nice perk.
 If a localized update is what you're after, the Newentor is a good buy.

 Getting the app to work was another story.
 The directions of the Netatmo were utterly useless as they only show pictograms that offer little in the way of troubleshooting.
-Figuring out the battery installation for the outdoor module took longer than necessary and getting the app to pair with the smartphone was a hassle.
-However, should you have an up to date phone with good internet (not 5G compatible) we suspect this is less likely to be a problem.
+Figuring out the battery installation for the outdoor module took longer than necessary, and getting the app to pair with the smartphone was a hassle.
+However, we suspect this is less likely to be a problem if you have an up-to-date phone with good internet (not 5G compatible).

 With the Haber Hygrometer, you can monitor the basic comfort level of your home without high-tech equipment.
-This device measures the indoor temperature and humidity along with displaying an icon indicating how cozy your home is.
-The device refreshes about every 10 seconds so it maintains up to date info.
-The info of which is displayed on a small screen that's so teeny-tiny it nestles in the palm of your hand.
+This device measures the indoor temperature and humidity and displays an icon indicating how cozy your home is.
+The device refreshes about every 10 seconds, so it maintains up-to-date info.
+The info is displayed on a small screen that's so teeny-tiny it nestles in the palm of your hand.

 Why You Should Trust Us

-Carissa Stanz has four years of experience as a researcher and product reviewer.
-She has tested a range of goods including lifestyle, home, and outdoor products.
+Carissa Stanz is a science-minded scholar with an interest in meteorology.
+She has a keen eye for product detail and boasts over four years of developing objective tests in other categories, including lifestyle, home, and outdoor products.
 Currently, she is pursuing a degree in Fisheries and Wildlife Sciences from OSU and tackles every review from a scientific perspective based on critical hands-on use.

 When testing weather stations, we conducted in-depth research and chose the best options on the market.
-We designed our test plan to determine how accurate each product measured weather conditions based on several local nearby weather stations.
+We designed our test plan to determine how accurately each product measured weather conditions based on nearby local weather stations.
 We spent hours installing, operating, and recording data then analyzed our results.
 Each product was meticulously evaluated based on real-life experience.